ABRG-Models/morphologica/README.md

 target_link_libraries(myprogtarget ${MORPH_LIBS_CORE} ${MORPH_LIBS_GL})
 ```

+### Example build files

+Each of the examples in **morphologica/examples** has a CMakeLists.txt, written as if each
+example was a standalone project in its own right.

+The best example CMakeLists.txt file is the one in **examples/schnakenberg**,
+because it uses a broad range of morphologica's features.

+In **examples/schnakenberg**, the default cmake build file, **CMakeLists.txt** assumes you did a
+'morphologica install' into **/usr/local**, whereas
+**CMakeLists_intree.txt** will (if renamed to CMakeLists.txt) build the code assuming that you
+placed a copy of the morphologica source  tree *inside* *examples/schnakenberg*.

 ### Legacy code and tests

 morphologica has a library of legacy code and some test programs which